-Procedure Procedure Step 1.
-Pre-Application Meeting Applicant/Petitioner & Staff Prior to filing an Annexation Application, the Applicant is required to consult with the Planning Manager or its s and advice on the appropriate application process and oplicable standards required by Town of Kiawah Island applicable ordinances.
+Procedure Step 1.
+Pre-Application Meeting ure Step 1.
+Pre-Application Meeting Applicant/Petitioner & Staff Prior to the filing of an Annexation Application, the Applicant is required to consult with the Planning Manager or its designee at a Pre-Application Meeting for comments and advice on the appropriate application process and the required procedures, specifications, and applicable standards required by Town of Kiawah Island applicable ordinances.
 Step 2.
-Application Check-In Meeting Applicant/Petitioner & Staff Upon receiving input from Staff at the Pre-Application n Meeting, the Applicant shall submit the Annexation mandatory Application Check-In Meeting.
-The Planning Manager or its designee will review the submission for or completeness.
+Application Check-In Meeting Applicant/Petitioner & Staff Upon receiving input from Staff at the Pre-Application Meeting, the Applicant shall submit the Annexation Application and required submittal materials during a mandatory Application Check-In Meeting where the Planning Manager or its designee will review the submission for completeness.
 Step 3.
-Review by Planning Manager Staff If the Planning Manager determines that the Annexat ion Application is complete, the Application shall advance as prescribed in the Town of Kiawah Island A nnexation Policy Plan and Procedure Manual.
+Review by Planning Manager Staff If the Planning Manager determines that the Annexation Application is complete, the application shall advance as prescribed in the Town of Kiawah Island Annexation Policy Plan and Procedure Manual.
 Step 4.
-Drafting of the Preliminary Annexation Applicant/Petitioner & Staff Map rties, Staff will assist in preparing the first draft of the annexation map detailing the parcel(s) under conside Step 5.
-Town Council Notification of Applicant/Petitioner, Staff & Town Council Annexation Application lication at the next available Town Council meeting.
-This • Application, such as the Annexation Area, current Zoning, - he next steps leading to the Petition submittal as well as the subsequent adoption process.
+Drafting of the Preliminary Annexation Map Applicant/Petitioner & Staff With input and assistance of the interested parties, staff will assist in the preparation of the first draft of the annexation map detailing the parcel(s) under consideration.
+Step 5.
+Town Council Notification of Annexation Application Applicant/Petitioner, Staff & Town Council Staff will notify Town Council of the Annexation Application at the next available Town Council meeting.
+This notification serves to provide a basic overview of the Application such as Annexation Area, current zoning, and as well as proposed zoning.
+Additionally, Staff will outline the next steps leading to the Petition submittal as well as the subsequent adoption process.
 Step 6.
-Planning Commission 1st Public Workshop Applicant/Petitioner, Staff & Planning Commission • nefits, as well as a tentative timetable, the first in a series t forum to voice any concerns or comments and ensure e subject area.
-Staff and Planning Commission will also address the Comprehensive Plan, Future Land Use Ma Step 7.
-Drafting of Final Annexation Map Applicant/Petitioner & Staff and Petition exation map and Petition.
-The documents will be given to those initiating the Annexation with copies available a Step 8.
-Submission of Petition Applicant/Petitioner & Staff - · · · · · · · · · · · · · · · · · · · e number of signatures, the completed Petition will be submitted to the Town for verification by the Charleston County Election Commission.
-Step 9.
-Challenge to Annexation Applicant/Petitioner & Staff A suit to challenge the Annexation may be filed by t he municipality, any resident of the municipality, or any resident or owner of property in the area to be annexed.
+Planning Commission 1st Public Workshop Applicant/Petitioner, Staff & Planning Commission To inform the public of the steps, preliminary costs, and benefits, as well as a tentative timetable, the first in a series of public workshops will be held.
+This will be the first forum for the voicing of any concerns or comments and to ensure that all applicable parcels have been included in the subject area.
+Staff and Planning Commission will also address the Comprehensive Plan, Future Land Use Map and Zoning Districts.
+Step 7.
+Drafting of Final Annexation Map and Petition Applicant/Petitioner & Staff Staff will assist the Petitioner in the drafting of the final annexation map and petition.
+The documents will be given to those initiating the annexation with copies available at Town Hall.
+Step 8.
+Submission of Petition Applicant/Petitioner & Staff Once the initiating party has obtained the requisite submitted to the Town for verification by the Charles number of signatures, the completed petition will be Step 9.
+Challenge to Annexation Applicant/Petitioner & Staff A suit to challenge the annexation may be filed by the municipality, any resident of the municipality, or any resident or owner of property in the area to be annexed.
 Step 10.
-Planning Commission 2nd Public Workshop

-Applicant/Petitioner, Staff & Planning Commission
+Planning Commission 2nd Public Workshop Applicant/Petitioner, Staff & Planning Commission

-Once the Petition is certified, and all property owners eligible for opt-out have been notified, a public workshop will be held to discuss the remainder of the process.
-Any changes to the annexation map that may have occurred due to the opt-out provision will be detailed.
-The public will be informed of the impending feasibility study and the timetable for completion.
+Once the petition is certified and all property owners eligible for opt-out have been notified, a public workshop will be held to discuss the remainder of the process.
+Any changes to the annexation map that may have occurred due to the opt-out provision will be detailed, and the public will be informed of the impending feasibility study and the timetable for completion.